XSS Playground

 Probe

-Same-Origin Policy probe (what is blocked)
+Same-Origin Policy probe (expected failures)

-<iframe src="https://xss-playground.com/embed/sop-probe?lang=en" title="XSS Playground - Same-Origin Policy probe (what is blocked)" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>
+<iframe src="https://xss-playground.com/embed/sop-probe?lang=en" title="XSS Playground - Same-Origin Policy probe (expected failures)" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>

-Parent message-listener fingerprinting
+Parent message listener fingerprinting

-<iframe src="https://xss-playground.com/embed/parent-message-listener-probe?lang=en" title="XSS Playground - Parent message-listener fingerprinting" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>
+<iframe src="https://xss-playground.com/embed/parent-message-listener-probe?lang=en" title="XSS Playground - Parent message listener fingerprinting" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>

 Contributing (Issues / PRs)